hdShang/arxiv-daily/docs/cs-AI/2025-10-12/papers/251010823v1-the-irrational-machine-neurosis-and-the-limits-of-algorithmic-safety.md

 ---
 layout: default
-title: The Irrational Machine: Neurosis and the Limits of Algorithmic Safety
+title: "The Irrational Machine: Neurosis and the Limits of Algorithmic Safety"
 ---

 # The Irrational Machine: Neurosis and the Limits of Algorithmic Safety